Informfully/Documentation/docs/source/database.rst

 They can be accessed via MongoDB to run queries for recommender frameworks.
 All collections marked with a \*-symbol collect data through the user's interactions with the app.

-.. note::

 In the examples given below, Informfully is used as a news recommendation app.
 Out of consistency (i.e., to be consistent with the use case of the other parts of the documentation), ``article`` is used instead of ``items``.
 For example, this overview uses ``articleId`` as key attribute.
 If Informfully is used in another capacity, all records labelled ``articleId`` can be simply renamed to ``itemId``.

+.. note::

+  Please visit the `Informfully Datasets Repositorz <https://github.com/Informfully/Datasets>`_ for an example of how the granularitz and quality of the data once it is exported.

 answers*
 --------